barmalei/zebkit/src/jekyll/docs.easyoop.md

 **Dynamic class extensions** Zebkit classes can be extended dynamically either on the class level (extend class definition with new methods and variables) or on the class instance level.

-   * Use _"extend(...)"_ method to extend a class or a class instance
+   * Use __"extend(...)"__ method to extend a class or a class instance with new methods and fields
    * Extending of a class causes his new instances will get the extensions
-   * Extending an instance has effect only for the given class instance
+   * Extending an instance of a class has effect only for the given class instance

 ```js
 var A = zebkit.Class([